www.foodengineering.co.za

 Course Fee

-R3400.00 plus R476.00 Vat = R 3876.00 This fee includes notes, teas and lunches as well as copies of SANS 14159 and SANS 10049 Payment is required to secure confirmation of booking.
+R5540.00 plus R831.00 Vat = R6371.00 This fee includes notes, teas and lunches as well as copies of SANS 14159 and SANS 10049 Payment is required to secure confirmation of booking.
 Bookings close two weeks before the start of the course.
 Space is limited.
 There will be a cancellation fee of 20% of the fee for cancellations later than two weeks prior to the course.

 back to top | registration form